Skip to main content

 Control Retrofit Options

 When a machine is mechanically sound but the control is obsolete, a CNC retrofit can be an excellent investment.
-Retrofit involves replacing the CNC control, servo drives, servo motors, wiring, and sometimes the operator panel while retaining the machine's mechanical components (spindle, ball screws, ways, castings).
+Retrofit involves replacing the CNC control, servo drives, motors, and wiring while retaining the machine's mechanical components.

-Making the Decision: Choosing the Right CNC Control
+Choosing the Right CNC Control: Key Decision Factors

-• Operator familiarity: What controls does your team already know?
+What controls does your team already know?
 Standardizing on one platform reduces training costs and programming errors.
-If your operators know Fanuc, buying a Siemens machine adds a training burden.

-• Service geography: Where is your shop located?
-Fanuc service is available everywhere.
-Siemens, Mazak, and Okuma service may be less accessible in rural areas or outside major manufacturing regions.
+Fanuc service is everywhere.
+Siemens, Mazak, and Okuma may be less accessible outside major manufacturing regions.

-• Work type: Job shops benefit from conversational programming (Mazatrol, Haas IPS, OSP IGP).
-Production shops running CAM-generated programs care less about at-the-machine programming and more about processing speed and automation integration.
+Job shops benefit from conversational (Mazatrol, Haas IPS, OSP IGP).
+Production shops care more about processing speed.

-• Budget: Machines with Fanuc controls hold value best and are the safest investment.
-Machines with less common controls may sell at a discount — which can be an opportunity if you're comfortable with that control platform.
+Fanuc holds value best.
+Less common controls may sell at a discount — opportunity if you're comfortable with the platform.

 Frequently Asked Questions